 Developments in the year

-The business has performed well operationally and financially.
-Infinis was a strong contributor to the Company’s income in the year, as expected in our investment case.
+Infinis continues to be a strong contributor to the Company’s yield, as anticipated in our investment case.

 The investment in Infinis is foremost a yield play.
 Its front-ended cashflows balance other recent investments by the Company in more growth-oriented businesses.
 Revenues are underpinned by the inflation-linked UK Renewables Obligation Certificate (“ROC”) regime until 2027.
 Infinis could also become a platform to make new investments in activities such as distributed power generation from other gas sources, distributed energy storage by exploiting the business’s spare engine and grid connection capacity, and additional landfill gas sites.